brian-chau/cpp_large_numbers/README.md

     4. Remote - WSL
     5. Better C++ Syntax
 4. Close VSCode
-5. Type "code ." in the terminal to restart it.
+5. Type `code .` in the terminal to restart it.
 6. Press Ctrl+Shift+X again to open the "Extensions" window.
 7. If any of the above extensions say "Install in WSL: Ubuntu-20.04", then click that button.
 8. Configure editor settings